shreevatsa/bhartrhari/README.md

 -   The table `Line`, where each row is `(BookId, MorselId, LineId,   Text, Indentation)`
 -   The table `Region` where each row is `(BookId, MorselId, RegionId,   RegionType, Name, ImageUrl, PageUrl, Text)`.

 Processing:

+-   Read the CSV files, and assemble the `Morsel`s for each `Book` (add to the `Morsel` table, and one entry to the `Book` table).
 -   Read the (unscaled) regions from the external data, and convert them to `Region`s.
--   Read the CSV files, and assemble the `Morsel`s for each `Book` (add to the `Morsel` table, and one entry to the `Book` table).

-Note: We need to read the CSV files first (list of `Morsel`s) and store the RegionName -> Morsel mapping in memory, for use while populating Regions (either that, or generate Regions with the Regions blank, and fill them in later… which is OK too, I guess).
+Note: We need to read the CSV files first (list of `Morsel`s) and store the RegionName -> Morsel mapping in memory ~~(or in the `Region` table with only `Name` populated: but note we don't know how many regions we'll need)~~, for use while populating Regions.
 If we read Regions first, we would have to leave MorselId unpopulated until we read the CSV files, which doesn't seem a good idea.

 Output:

+-   To generate the HTML rendering of a `Morsel`, gather all its `Line`s, if any, or otherwise all the `Region`s, grouped by `RegionType` and in order.
+Render this.
 -   Generate the HTML page for each invididual `Book` (using the `Morsel`s for that book: `SELECT * FROM Morsel WHERE BookId=?
 ORDER BY NumInBook`).
 -   Generate the HTML page for each individual `Knum` (using that `Morsel`s with that `Knum`: `SELECT BookId, * FROM Morsel WHERE Knum=?
 GROUP BY BookId ORDER BY BookId, NumInBook`).